keboola/connection-docs/sunkendatatemple/index.md

 well, you may want to visit [THIS PAGE](https://get.keboola.com/sunkendatatemple/) to find out.

 ## Scanning Device Setup
-In order to play the game you need to get a fresh Keboola Connection project that is part of the game organization.
+In order to play the game, you need to get a fresh Keboola Connection project that is part of the game organization.
 In order to create the sandbox project, go to [https://get.keboola.com](https://get.keboola.com) and use the Promo Code “KASSANDRA”.

 You will receive an invitation via email, and after registration, you will get access to your new project.
 After opening it,